Management Information System MIS 201

 Case Study 3: Driving Ari Fleet Management with Real-Time Analytics

-2,500 employees and offices throughout North America, Europe, the UK, and Hong Kong.
-The company
+and has 2,500 employees and offices throughout North America, Europe, the UK, and Hong Kong.
+The

-their own fleet of vehicles or they may outsource fleet management to companies such as ARI which
+manage their own fleet of vehicles or they may outsource fleet management to companies such as ARI

-specialize in these services.
-ARI manages the entire life cycle and operation of a fleet of vehicles for its
+which specialize in these services.
+ARI manages the entire life cycle and operation of a fleet of vehicles

-customers, from up-front specification and acquisition to resale, including financing, maintenance, fuel
+for its customers, from up-front specification and acquisition to resale, including financing,

-management, and risk management services such as driver safety training and accident management.
-ARI
+maintenance, fuel management, and risk management services such as driver safety training and

 Providing this information has become increasingly challenging.
 Operating a single large commercial